corda/corda/docs/source/node-database-initialisation-logging.rst

     databaseInitialisation(id=<RANDOM_ID>;[changeset=<ID>];status=<STATUS>[;error_code=<CODE>;message=<ERROR>])

-Where:
+where:

-* RANDOM_ID:= random generated value allowing to grep all logs form withing a single migration run
+* RANDOM_ID := random generated value allowing to grep all logs from withing a single migration run
-* CHANGE_SET_ID:= Liquibase change set ID
+* ID := Liquibase change set ID
-* STATUS:= the status for the entire database schema initialisation process and a specific change sets:
+* STATUS := the status for the entire database schema initialisation process and a specific change sets:
   |        "start" - start og the whole database initialisation process,
   |        "to be run" - the list of change sets before migration run,
   |        "started" - the change set is about to be run,
-  |        "successful" - the change sets has been run, "Error" - an error occurred when running the change set
+  |        "successful" - the change sets has been run,
-  |        "error" - an error for the whole process or an error while running a specific changeset set
+  |        "error" - an error for the whole process or an error while running a specific change set
-*  ERROR:= a detailed message, for change set error it will be error produced by Liquibase
+*  CODE := a predefined error code, the list will be published later
-*  CODE:= a predefined error code, the list will be published later
+*  ERROR := a detailed message, for change set error it will be error produced by Liquibase

 The example database initialisation logs: